Jbleezy/BO2-Reimagined/README.md

 ### Sliquifier
 * Added upgraded version
 * Kills on any round (normally stops killing after round 100)
+* Decreased stock ammo from 40 to 20
 * Removed additional goo created by chain kills
 * Added teddy bear to buildable table after weapon is taken from it
 * Teddy bear standing up means weapon is not available from Mystery Box